Joe Kirk Fulton

 In 1952, while a student at Texas Tech University, Joe Kirk became the school’s first mounted mascot, performing as the Masked Rider in parades and at football games.
 Throughout the ’50s and ’60s, he showed halter and cutting horses.

-Joe Kirk has bred and/or owned stallions that have sired the earners of more than $60 million.
-That kind of expertise led to his service as an AQHA director and director-at-large, and as chairman of the AQHA Stud Book and Registration Committee, which also has recognized him with the Gordon Crone Special Achievement Award.
+Joe Kirk bred and/or owned stallions that had sired the earners of more than $60 million.
+That kind of expertise led to his service as an AQHA director and director-at-large, and as chairman of the AQHA Stud Book and Registration Committee, which also recognized him with the Gordon Crone Special Achievement Award.

-Joe Kirk’s fascination and involvement with the fastest and most versatile horse on earth extends far beyond the competition phase.
+Joe Kirk’s fascination and involvement with the fastest and most versatile horse on earth extended far beyond the competition phase.

-Joe Kirk Fulton was inducted into the American Quarter Horse Hall of Fame in 2011.
+Joe Kirk Fulton was inducted into the American Quarter Horse Hall of Fame in 2011 and died in 2013.